OperationCode/operationcode_old_site/CONTRIBUTING.md

     ```
     sudo apt-get install libpq-dev python-dev
     ```

+    * You may encounter permissions issues when running `bundle install`.
+    __Don't run `sudo`, but try `rvmsudo` instead.__
+    ```
+    rvmsudo bundle install
+    rake db:setup
+    rake db:migrate
+    thin start --ssl
+    ```
+    This will start the rack adapter at [https://0.0.0.0:3000](https://0.0.0.0:3000)

+    You will get a browser warning about an insecure connection.
+If you're using chrome, click on advanced and proceed.
+    You should now see the website running on [localhost](https://0.0.0.0:3000).
+    __If you have additional issues getting the site running on localhost, consult the [#dev-env](https://operation-code.slack.com/messages/dev-env) channel in Slack before attempting the below instructions.__

   #### Database Setup:
   When setting up the database, you may encounter a problem with Postgres database creation.
 Setup proper user permissions for the database and the tables to be created.